kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.6.10 - August 8, 2016 =
+* Fixed bug that prevented removing individual formats from the encode queue.
+* Fixed divide by zero error when encoding is slower than 1 fps.

 = 4.6.9 - July 25, 2016 =
 * Updated Video.js to version 5.10.7
 * Fixed bug that sometimes prevented thumbnail generation.